FabienRoger/Countergen/docs/countergen/model_evaluation.rst

 .. autofunction:: countergen.evaluate

-You can print or save the results using the :py:meth:`StatsAggregator.save_aggregation` or by calling on of the following:
+You can print or save the results using the :py:meth:`Aggregator.save_aggregation` or by calling on of the following:

 .. autofunction:: countergen.evaluate_and_print